Dosage Form: injection, powder, lyophilized, for solution

 Azacitidine and its metabolites are known to be substantially excreted by the kidney, and the risk of toxic reactions to this drug may be greater in patients with impaired renal function.
 Because elderly patients are more likely to have decreased renal function, select the dose carefully and monitor renal function [see Warnings and Precautions (5.3) and Use in Specific Populations (8.5)].

-Reconstitute azacitidine for injection should be reconstituted aseptically with 4 mL sterile water for injection.
+Reconstitute azacitidine for injection aseptically with 4 mL sterile water for injection.
 Inject the diluent slowly into the vial.
 Vigorously shake or roll the vial until a uniform suspension is achieved.
 The suspension will be cloudy.
-The resulting suspension will contain azacitidine 25 mg/mL.
+The resulting suspension will contain azacitidine 25 mg per mL.
 Do not filter the suspension after reconstitution.
 Doing so could remove the active substance.

-To provide a homogeneous suspension, the contents of the syringe must be re-suspended by inverting the syringe 2-3 times and vigorously rolling the syringe between the palms for 30 seconds immediately prior to administration.
+To provide a homogeneous suspension, the contents of the dosing syringe must be re-suspended immediately prior to administration.
+To re-suspend, vigorously roll the syringe between the palms until a uniform, cloudy suspension is achieved.

-Withdraw the required amount of azacitidine for injection solution to deliver the desired dose and inject into a 50 to 100 mL infusion bag of either 0.9% Sodium Chloride Injection or Lactated Ringer’s Injection.
+Withdraw the required amount of azacitidine for injection solution to deliver the desired dose and inject into a 50 -100 mL infusion bag of either 0.9% Sodium Chloride Injection or Lactated Ringer's Injection.

 Intravenous Solution Incompatibility